-Burundi has been in crisis since April 2015 after President Nkurunziza’s announcement to run for a third term.
-The economy has declined significantly due to political instability, insecurity and the suspension of foreign aid which was 48% of the national income in 2015.?Despite a decrease in overt violence since 2016, violations such as disappearances and torture by the police, military, and the ruling party’s youth league, Imbonerakure, persist. ?Although the president has now rescinded his decison to run in the elections, political persecution still continues with the Burundian government admitting to killing 22 ‘wrongdoers’ outside Bujumbura at the end of February 2020.?Insecurity and political persecution have led to displacements, with over 300,000 Burundian refugees in Tanzania, Rwanda, the DRC and Uganda. ?
+Burundi has been in crisis since April 2015, following President Nkurunziza’s announcement to run for a third term.
+The economy has declined significantly due to political instability, insecurity, and suspension of foreign aid, which accounted for 48% of the national income in 2015.?Despite a decrease in overt violence since 2016, violations such as disappearances and torture by the police, military, and the ruling party’s youth league, Imbonerakure, have continued. ?Although the president rescinded his decision to run in the 2020 elections, political persecution has continued.
+Cases of arbitrary detention and violations of public freedom were reported leading up to the May 2020 election.?Evariste Ndayishimiye, a member of the ruling party, won the presidency and was instated in June, following the death of President Nkurunziza. ?

-Crisis Severity: 2.7
+Crisis Severity: 3.9

 Humanitarian Conditions: 4

 Access Constraints: 2

 Information courtesy of ACAPS. https://www.acaps.org/

 12 Common Operating Datasets or CCCM-tagged datsets are on the Humanitarian Data Exchange:

 - Burundi - Subnational Population Statistics - for Administrative levels 0 and 1: UNFPA and ISTEEBU - [2021-04-28T00:00:00 TO *]